actionjdjackson/fetch_coding_exercise/README.md

 ## How it Works - The Random Way

-1. Shuffle the numbers randomly
+1. Shuffle the bars randomly

 2. Put one pair of bars in the left and right bowls

-3. If one bar is less than the other, we've found the fake bar, so click that bar's numbers
+3. If one bar is less than the other, we've found the fake bar

 4. If the bars are equal, repeat steps 2 & 3.
 It also will always find the fake bar within 4 weigh-ins, if not less.
 It averages 2.95 weigh-ins over 20 loops.